tinojona/tinojona.github.io/_pages/about.md

 Hi there.
 I'm Milan.
 A climate scientist.

-I’m a Schmidt AI in Science Fellow at the University of Oxford working on combining climate modelling and machine learning.
+I’m a Schmidt AI in Science Fellow at the University of Oxford working on integrating machine learning  climate modelling and machine learning.
 During my PostDoc at the Massachusetts Institute of Technology I started developing [SpeedyWeather.jl](https://github.com/SpeedyWeather/SpeedyWeather.jl), a modern intermediate-complexity atmospheric model written in [Julia](https://julialang.org/).
 With this model I'm on a mission to